opencontainers/tob/CHARTER.md

 ## 10. Budget

 a.
-The Trademark Board shall approve an annual budget and never commit to spend in excess of OCI membership and other OCI directed funds raised byThe Linux Foundation from all sources, including OCI membership fees.
+The Trademark Board shall approve an annual budget and never commit to spend in excess of OCI membership and other OCI directed funds raised by The Linux Foundation from all sources, including OCI membership fees.
 The budget and all OCI activities shall be consistent with the non-profit mission of The Linux Foundation.